World Plants Logo

 General Description

 Copaiba is usually an evergreen tree with a dense and round crown.
-This species is found as a shrub or tree; it will depend on the region, the species and where it is planted because it can be found in the forest or used for landscape design.
-In the forests Copaiba can grow to 35 m high and when planted for landscape purposes it grows up to 18 m high.
+This species is found as a shrub or tree.
+It will depend on the region, the species and where it is planted as it can be found in the forest, or used for landscape design.
+In the forests Copaiba can grow to 35 m high, and when planted for landscape purposes it grows up to 18 m high.
 It is found in South America and it’s one of the most important medicinal plants in Brazil, living until 400 years old.

 Landscape